 The UMaine Counseling Center is committed to supporting the mental health and well being of all students.
 We work with the larger campus community to bring information, programs, and consultation to students, faculty and staff.
-From our life-skills workshop series to presentations on communication, relationships and suicide prevention, we are passionate about increasing college student mental health awareness through prevention, awareness, education and stigma reduction.
+From our life-skills workshop series to presentations on communication, relationships and suicide prevention, we are passionate about increasing college student mental health awareness and wellness through prevention, spreading awareness, education and stigma reduction.

-Through outreach, Counseling Center staff are able to connect with the larger UMaine community and foster a more kind, caring, and compassionate community by connecting with students who do not traditionally utilize individual, couples or group therapy.
+Through outreach, Counseling Center staff are able to connect with the larger UMaine community and foster a more inclusive, kind, caring, and compassionate community by connecting with students who do not traditionally utilize individual, couples or group therapy.
 These could include students who may want to know more about how to help a friend or students who may experience stigma about help seeking or students who may need support, but not necessarily counseling.

-Our Mind Spa staff can teach you few simple ways of relaxing and coping with stress using mind body interventions such as guided meditation and mindful yoga, workshops and presentations focusing on symptom reduction, quality of life improvement and skill development.
+Our Mind Spa staff can teach you few simple ways of relaxing and coping with stress using mind-body interventions such as guided meditation and mindful yoga, workshops and presentations focusing on symptom reduction, quality of life improvement and skill development.
 Our focus is strengths based on topics such as cultivating calm, self compassion, resilience, imperfection & enough, vulnerability, growth through adversity, and gratitude.
 The Mind Spa also offers biofeedback, creative activities, and sun lamp / light therapy.

 Workshops/presentations are an easy way to introduce students to a variety of topics, ranging from “Introduction to the Counseling Center” to “Healthy Relationships” and “Coping with Stress.”
 Due to limited staffing resources, we are not able to to attend every presentation we are asked to do.
 To continue to meet this need of our community, however, we have created a recurring workshop series of the topics students find most relevant to their lives.
-To view the flier for our Spring 2019 Programs, please click here.

 Suicide Prevention Efforts